Refinitiv/websocket-api/Applications/Examples/EDP/CSharp/README.md

 `--ric`           | OPTIONAL.
 Symbol used in price server request.
 Defaults to /TRI.N.
 `--scope`         | OPTIONAL.
 Identifier for a resource name.
 Defaults to trapi.
 `--service`       | OPTIONAL.
 The requested service name or service ID.
 Defaults to ELEKTRON_DD.
+`--newPassword`   | OPTIONAL.
+New password provided by user to change.
+Current password policy may be found at https://confluence.refinitiv.com/display/AAAH/Machine+ID+Sessions+and+Passwords+Policies.

 ## Source File Description
 * `MarketPriceEdpGwAuthenticationExample.cs` - Source file for the MarketPriceEdpGwAuthentication example.